akto-api-security/Documentation/getting-started/quick-start-with-akto-self-hosted/local-deploy.md

 ## Step 2: Create your account

-Akto will automatically open up in your browser at [http://localhost:9090](http://localhost:9090) and signup to get started.
-If you've already signed up, sign into the account.
+Akto should automatically open up in your browser at [http://localhost:9090](http://localhost:9090).
+Click on the Signup button to get started.
+If you've already signed up, signin to the account.

 ![](<../../.gitbook/assets/Screen Shot 2023-01-10 at 3.48.28 PM.png>)